 Why did it feel so normal…?

-I lifted my hand, and carefully touched his arm, the one that was still resting on my shoulder.
+I lifted my hand and carefully touched his arm, the one that was still resting on my shoulder.
 I lowered my head when he didn’t speak, but didn’t let go of him.

-Why was I so comfortable with him?
+Why was I so comfortable with him now?
+What had changed since last night…?

 “I… feel like I should tell you…” he murmured.
-“You can ignore it and tell me to fuck off if you like, but I want to be honest with you…”
+“You can ignore it and tell me to fuck off if you like, but I want to be honest with you, so it won’t cause issues down the line or anything…”

-“I like you.
-I like you a lot,” he said.
+“I like you,” he finally said.

-“I completely understand if you aren’t interested, I just… I just wanted to be honest with you so you can decide what to do next.
+“I completely understand if you aren’t interested, I just… I just want to be honest with you so you can decide what to do next.
 I mean… I get it if you don’t want to stay here and want me to leave you alone, or–”

-“Shut up,” I whispered, and he did shut up.
+“Shut up,” I whispered.
 “I knew that already.”

 “You… did?”